 Frequency of scores represents the number of times a given score was reported within a reporting period (i.e. initial, reassessment, or discharge).
 Because this is not paired data, not much of a conclusion can be gathered from the number of times a score was reported alone.
-However, if we measure the percentage of overall reporting of a given score at each reporting period (see the percentage of Scores chart on page 17), we can begin to see shifts over time.
-If FCSS All 4 Youth services are having an impact then we predict that the percentage of lower scores reported in subsequent reporting periods (from initial, to reassessment, and to discharge) would increase over time.
-As reflected in the chart below we do see that improvement at each reporting period as the overall percentage of lower scores grows each time.
+However, if we measure the percentage of overall reporting of a given score at each reporting period, we can begin to see shifts over time.
+If FCSS All 4 Youth services are having an impact then we predict that FY 2020-21 Outcomes the percentage of lower scores reported in subsequent reporting periods (from initial, to reassessment, and to discharge) would increase over time.
+As reflected in the chart below, we do see improvement at each reporting period as the overall percentage of lower scores grows each time.